feathery-org/slate/source/index.html.md

 }
 ```

 Retrieve a specific Feathery workspace connected to your main account, including its API keys.
 This is only available for Feathery's white label product.
+If querying with the test API key, will only return test API keys.

 ### HTTP Request